michael-hoss/ad-skills-101/source_code_skills/Source_code_skills.md

 | [**C++**](C++.md)     | hard (but worth it!)  | manually written code whose execution must be as fast as possible |
 | [**Python**](Python.md)  | easy (but also worth it!) | training neural networks, prototyping, and many other things |

+Universities usually teach at least one higher-level programming language to technical students.
+If you are taught Java oder MATLAB there, still try to make the best out of it because learning those also helps you learn other languages later on.

 ### Learn one language properly first

-Make sure to **start with only one language, but learn that language in depth**.
+To avoid confusion, make sure to **start with only one language, but learn that language in depth**.
 Choose the language you need most for reaching your next goal.
 You can learn the other language later on.

 ### Source code topics to cover in any language